cyfinoid/fediverse-monitoring/README.md

 - Daily comments count

 ## Requirements:
-- Step up PostgresSQL in your local environment
+- Step up PostgresSQL in your local environment (Change constants like username, password in db.go)

 ## Setup
 - Run the server